nais/doc/README.md

 NAIS is an application platform built to increase development speed by providing our developers with the best possible tools to develop, test and run their applications.

+Also, follow our [changelog](/changelog.md) to easily stay up to date on new milestones and services.

 ## Getting started